| |

 Placing garnish blueberries and mint leaves on top of the set fruit dessert.

-Leftover mousse can be kept in the refrigerator, covered for up to 5 days.
+Covered, in the fridge, it keeps for up to 5 days.

 Four glasses with bright purple mousse set on a black tray.